xcube-dev/xcube-jl-ext/README.md

 ### Build after changes

-Run the following to rebuild your extension.
-This will be required after any changes of `package.json` or changes of frontend TypeScript files other resources.
+Run the following to rebuild the extension.
+This will be required after any changes of `package.json` or changes of frontend TypeScript files and other resources.

 ```bash
 jlpm run build